mikoro/raycer/build.md

 ## Windows

-- Install boost headers and binaries (http://sourceforge.net/projects/boost/files/boost-binaries/1.58.0/).
+- Install boost headers and binaries (http://sourceforge.net/projects/boost/files/boost-binaries/1.57.0/).
-- Adjust include paths to point to the boost libraries.
+- Adjust solution include paths to point to the boost libraries.
 - Compile with MSVC 12.0 (2013) or ICC 15.0 using VS 2013.
 - Install graphics drivers that include OpenCL DLLs.

 ### Boost

-If using ICC, the boost libraries need to be compiled separately.
+If using ICC, the boost framework needs to be compiled separately.
 Probably a good idea to do it with MSVC too.

 Download the sources and run the commands from a corresponding developer console (MSVC or ICC):